SoarGroup/SoarGroup.github.io/docs/soar_manual/04_ProceduralKnowledgeLearning.md

 1.  [explain](../reference/cli/cmd_explain.md)
 1.  [visualize](../reference/cli/cmd_visualize.md)

-## Explanation-based Chunking
+## Explanation-based Behavior Summarization

-Explanation-based chunking improves on previous versions of chunking by learning rules that are qualitatively more general and expressive.
-In fact, any element of a learned rule can now be variablized, and learned rules now have the full expressive power of hand-written rules.
+Explanation-based behavior summarization (EBBS) improves on generality and correctness issues in previous versions of chunking.
+EBBS learns general rules with the full expressive power of hand-written rules.

 The following side-by-side code comparison shows an example of an explanation-based chunk and how it differs from a chunk learned from the